Make Fun Of Life!

 Gertie: At the ghost office.

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Mail and Post Offices” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Mail And Post Offices Gathered By David Hugh Beaumont.

 Ghosts appear in four of William Shakespeare’s plays: “Julius Caesar,” “Richard III,” “Hamlet,” and “Macbeth.”